SystemCo/pizza_delivery_simulator/readme.md

     * Due by:      Friday 04/05/25
     * Status:      Incomplete
  * Orginally used linked list for list of timers, use array instead
+ * Initialize delivery locations
  * Create a function to activate random delivery locations
+ * Function that manages the entire delivery system
+ * A function for visual indication of active deliveries

 # Project Tasks